Lotus Sutra: Tendai

 As a result of this interpretation, all the provisional Buddhas (such as Amida, Dainichi, and Yakushi) were integrated into the Primordial Buddha of immeasurable life from the latter half of the Lotus Sūtra.
 These esoteric influences also led to the development of the Tendai concept of original enlightenment (hongaku hōmon).
 According to this theory, Buddhahood is not a distant goal, but is always present as the true inherent nature of all things.
 Buddhist practice is a way to realize this nature.

-Apart from the major Heian period Tendai temples, there also arose groups of independent Lotus Sūtra devotees (jikyōsha) or "Lotus holy ones" (hokke hijiri).
+Apart from the major Heian period Tendai temples, there also arose groups of independent Lotus Sūtra devotees (jikyōsha) or "Lotus holy ones" (Hōkke hijiri).
 Many of them were mountain ascetics, or recluses (tonsei) who disliked the large established temples and saw them as more concerned with worldly gain.
 They focused instead on practices based on the simple recitation, listening or reading of the Lotus Sūtra in solitary places (bessho), something which did not require temples and ritual paraphernalia.
-Hokke hijiri also engaged in esoteric taimitsu and Daoist immortality practices.
-These figures feature prominently in the Hokke Genki, a collection of Lotus Sūtra stories and miracles by the priest Chingen, which sees the hokke hijiri as being superior to aristocrats or traditional monks.
+Hōkke hijiri also engaged in esoteric taimitsu and Daoist immortality practices.
+These figures feature prominently in the Hōkke Genki, a collection of Lotus Sūtra stories and miracles by the priest Chingen, which sees the Hōkke hijiri as being superior to aristocrats or traditional monks.

-Tendai Buddhism was the dominant form of mainstream Buddhism in Japan for many years and the influential founders of later popular Japanese Buddhist sects including Nichiren, Honen, Shinran and Dogen were trained as Tendai monks.
+Tendai Buddhism was the dominant form of mainstream Buddhism in Japan for many years and the influential founders of later popular Japanese Buddhist sects including Nichiren, Hōnen, Shinran and Dōgen were trained as Tendai monks.